craigbuckler/oldpines/src/pages/restaurant/takeaway.md

 nomenu: true
 ---

 Old Pines cuisine is now available for you to experience at home with our **Saturday Suppers Service**!
-Every Saturday we will prepare a full three-course restuarant-quality dinner for you to takeaway at £25 per head.
+Every Saturday, we will prepare a full three-course restaurant-quality dinner for you to eat at home for &pound;25 per head.

 The menu changes every week so there will always be something new and exciting to try.
-It will be published on social media and on the website every Monday.
+It will be published every Monday on [Facebook](https://www.facebook.com/oldpineshotel), [Instagram](https://www.instagram.com/oldpineshotel/), and this website:

+<a href="[root]download/SaturdaySuppers.pdf" class="icon pdf">view this week's Saturday Suppers menu&hellip;</a>

 <section class="list">
   <ul>